Welcome To Our Buyers Guide

 Pest and Building Reports

 Before you purchase a property it is important that you purchase a pest and building report from a qualified inspector.

-Here at Century 21 Hill & Viteri we understand that it is an extra cost to you.
+Here at Hill & Viteri Property we understand that it is an extra cost to you.
 For most of our auction properties where possible we will provide a copy of the pest and building report for you to have a look at.
 However if you do decide to go further with the property we do recommended you purchase a copy of the report.